wzacs1/BioinfWorkshop/Workthroughs/Part3-2_IntroRStudio.md

 $ cp /uufs/chpc.utah.edu/common/home/round-group2/BioinfWorkshop2021/Part3_R_RNAseq/metadata/SraRunTable_RNAseq_BiopsyOnly.txt \
  ~/BioinfWorkshop2021/Part3_R_RNAseq/metadata/
 ```
 There are a number of ways to import tables in R. There are common base R packages you should at least be familiar with because you'll encounter them, and we just installed a few more with the tidyverse.
 There's also a package to read in excel files directly (`readxl`)!
 Because we manipulated tables in Linux already, some of the options that might have sounded unfamiliar and confuse new R users, should make a little more sense to you.
 All the read functions can now be used with a GUI interactively in RStudio.
-They also print the command so you still get to see how the commands work.
+They also print the command so you still get to see how the commands work and can copy the actualy command back to your markdown for documentation.

 ## Read in data table into R - `base` R fxns
 - Base R read functions: In the Environment pane (top right by default), click on the "Import Dataset" button.
 First choose, "From text (base)".
 This is accesses the family of "base R" functions.